makerplane/FIX-Gateway/doc/getting_started.rst

 information to discover where the problem is.
 This option will produce a lot of data and probably shouldn't be used in the actual airplane.

+Also if ``--debug`` is set there are some exceptions that will be raised in certain  parts of the program that will stop the whole program.
+Without this flag they may  simply cause a particular part of the program to stop functioning.
+With this flag it will raise the exception all the way to the top so that we can get the traceback information for troubleshooting.
+Again don't set this flag unless you are troubleshooting.

 Other command line options are ``--config-file`` and ``--log-config``.
 These set  alternate files for the main configuration and logging configuration respectively.
 If the ``--log-config`` option is not set whatever file is used